9Di/environmental_data_algorithms/README.md

 # Environmental remote sensing data processing
 <p>MOPAR is an environmental research project focused on primary production analysis in the ocean.
 This README provides an overview of the project, its objectives, and key components.</p>

-* The algorithms and plots in this repository were developed by Manurov Rustam.
+* The algorithms and plots included in this repository were developed by Manurov Rustam.
 The plots were composed using Python's packages (PyGMT, Seaborn) and Photoshop.
+The algorithms are avaliable via links in this README.md file or in the folder 'Algorithms'.
 * This repository stores certificates in Python, Data Analysis, and Data Science, demonstrating my expertise in these fields.

 ### Project Overview